 My Story

 I was spinning, always spinning.
 In the front entrance of my childhood home, I would dance and sing and spin.
-Listening to WOW Worship on a Saturday morning, while my Mom and Dad made pancakes in the kitchen for breakfast, I’d be in the living room with my sisters - dancing and spinning.
-It would be a warm day in the middle of summer, the grass cool beneath my little feet and tickling my toes, as I’d jump and roll and spin in the front yard.
+Listening to WOW Worship on a Saturday morning, while my Mom and Dad were in the kitchen making pancakes for breakfast, I’d be in the living room with my sisters; dancing and spinning.
+It would be a warm day in the middle of summer, the grass soft and cool beneath my little feet and tickling my toes, as I’d jump and roll and spin in the front yard.

-Life felt breathtaking, freedom seemed to be at my fingertips and I thought I was invincible.
+Life felt breathtaking, freedom seemed to be at my fingertips and I believed I was invincible.

-The fantasy of life began to ebb and fray the older I became, challenges and struggles poked holes in my perfect bubble.
+But, as it goes, the fantasy of life began to ebb and fray the older I became.
+Challenges and struggles poked holes in my perfect bubble.
 Fearful thoughts crept into my mind and little did I know, I was spinning faster than I could control toward a day that would radically change my life forever.

 Eighteen.
 That’s how old I was when I stood in my parents room staring at the lifeless body of my Dad on the floor.
 Moments before I was sure I was climbing out of my pit of despair and reaching for a brighter day.
 Instead, there I was, the world spinning madly around me and my Dad was dead.